Get Started with the Tenants API๐

 --data-raw '{"query":"mutation createTenant($newTenant: TenantCreateInput!) { createTenant (newTenant: $newTenant) {idpartnership {parent}environments {nameenabled}labels {namevalueowner_partner_tenant_id } } }","variables":{"newTenant":{"name":"New tenant name","partnerTenantID":"xxxxx","labels":[{"name":"partner_only_label_name","value":"label_value","owner_partner_tenant_id":"xxxxx"}],"environments":["echo","pilot"]}}}'

-• partnerTenantID is the parent’s partner tenant ID.
-As the name indicates, you must have access to that tenant (as TenantAdmin), to be able to create child tenants.
+partnerTenantIDis the parentโs partner tenant ID.
+As the name indicates, you must have access to that tenant (asTenantAdmin), to be able to create child tenants.- You can restrict the audience for

-• environments can be used to set a list of environments where you want this child tenant enabled at, in this example the new tenant is enabled in echo and pilot.
+labelsusing theowner_parent_tenant_id.
+In the example abovepartner_only_label_nameis only visible to tokens that can access tenantxxxxx.
+You can only set label ownership to the parent tenant for now. environmentscan be used to set a list of environments where you want this child tenant enabled at, in this example the new tenant is enabled inechoandpilot.

-Rename Tenant🔗
+Rename Tenant๐

 To rename a tenant, use mutation updateTenant(TenantUpdateInput):